 Nonetheless, inequality is still evident in Cardiff, and it has a profound effect on the lives of children and young people and their families.
-The pandemic worked to further highlight and exacerbate existing inequalities - particularly impacting on the city's most vulnerable children and young people.
+The pandemic has worked to further highlight and exacerbate existing inequalities - particularly impacting on the city's most vulnerable children and young people.
 Addressing the inequality gap remains of utmost importance moving forward, requiring a joined-up and integrated approach across partners, with effective coordination of services around the child.

-Percentage of children in low-income families

-Mental well-being: children & young adults and adults (National Indicator 29)

-Percentage of children aged 4 to 5 who are a healthy weight

-Percentage of students (aged 11-16) who are physically active for more than 60 minutes, less than 3 days a week by family affluence score

-Percentage of children cycling/walking to school

-Uptake of MMR2 by age 4 (second dose Mumps, Measles, Rubella vaccine)

-Percentage of students who currently smoke at least weekly

-Year 11 and Year 13 school leavers that are not in education, employment or training (Careers Wales)
+Percentage of children in low-income families Mental well-being: children & young adults and adults (National Indicator 29) Percentage of children aged 4 to 5 who are a healthy weight Jptake of MMR2 by age 4 (second dose Mumps, Measles, Rubella vaccine) Percentage of students who currently smoke at least weekly 6 Percentage of Year 11's who smoke at least weekly 7 Percentage of Years 7-11 who have been offered cannabis in the last month 7 Year 11 and Year 13 school leavers that are not in education, employment or training Wales) (Careers Percentage of children cycling/walking to school